scott4ai/deploy-static-frontend/README.md

 ### Q: Why can't I use HTTPS with the ALB DNS name?
 **A:** AWS Certificate Manager (ACM) cannot issue certificates for AWS-owned domains (*.elb.amazonaws.com).
 You must use a custom domain or accept HTTP-only access.

+### Q: Should I use Terraform or CloudFormation?
+**A:** Both options are fully supported and provide identical functionality:
+- **Use Terraform** if you prefer multi-cloud support, HCL syntax, or already use Terraform
+- **Use CloudFormation** if you prefer AWS-native tools, YAML/JSON templates, or want tighter AWS integration
+- Both maintain the same 3-layer architecture with proper separation of concerns

-### Q: Why do we need 3 separate Terraform state files?
+### Q: Why do we need 3 separate Terraform state files / CloudFormation stacks?
 **A:** Separation provides isolation, reduces blast radius, and allows different teams to manage different layers.
 VPC rarely changes, while the app layer changes frequently.

 ### Q: Why use VPC Endpoints instead of NAT Gateway for private subnets?